OSGeo/gdal/doc/source/community/ai_tool_policy.rst

       completed with a deterministic algorithm.

-    * Human-coordinated or uncoordinated (OpenClaw, etc) use of agents for submission of contributions the GDAL repository is *banned*.
+    * Human-coordinated or uncoordinated (OpenClaw, etc) use of agents for submission of contributions to the GDAL repository is *banned*.

     * *Any* LLM usage must be indicated by ticket label, comment, or commit message indication and account for what was written by whom/what.